Foat/foat.github.io/_posts/articles/2015-06-02-java-aspects-using-spring-aop-and-aspectj.markdown

 This aspect is applied only to those methods which have `@AroundMethod` annotation.
 Plus, we add this annotation as an argument, so we can address its fields.

 We have finished the preparation part.
-Now lets see what can we do with all of that.
+Now lets see what we can do with all of that.

 We can get method arguments.
 Great!
 {% highlight java %}
 Object[] args = joinPoint.getArgs();
 {% endhighlight %}

-Or even method information itself.
+Or method information itself.
 Much better!
 {% highlight java %}
 Method method = ((MethodSignature) joinPoint.getSignature()).getMethod();
 {% endhighlight %}

-Or even more better - extract all annotations of method arguments.
+Or even better - extract all annotations of method arguments.
 Excellent!
 {% highlight java %}
 Annotation[][] annotations = method.getParameterAnnotations();
 {% endhighlight %}